flectra-hq/flectra/doc/setup/deploy.rst

   port = 5432
   max_connections = 80

-.. _setup/deploy/odoo:
+.. _setup/deploy/flectra:

-Configuring Odoo
+Configuring Flectra
 ----------------

-Out of the box, Odoo connects to a local postgres over UNIX socket via port 5432.
+Out of the box, Flectra connects to a local postgres over UNIX socket via port 5432.
 This can be overridden using :ref:`the database options
 <reference/cmdline/server/database>` when your Postgres deployment is not
 local and/or does not use the installation defaults.

 The :ref:`packaged installers <setup/install/packaged>` will automatically
-create a new user (``odoo``) and set it as the database user.
+create a new user (``flectra``) and set it as the database user.

 * The database management screens are protected by the ``admin_passwd`` setting.
 This setting can only be set using configuration files, and is simply checked before performing database alterations.
 It should be set to a randomly generated value to ensure third parties can not use this interface.
-* all database operations use the :ref:`database options
+* All database operations use the :ref:`database options
   <reference/cmdline/server/database>`, including the database management
   screen.
 For the database management screen to work requires that the PostgreSQL user have ``createdb`` right.
-* users can always drop databases they own.
+* Users can always drop databases they own.
 For the database management screen to be completely non-functional, the PostgreSQL user needs to be created with ``no-createdb`` and the database must be owned by a different PostgreSQL user.